renatosantosti/TS-Clean-Architecture-Rest-APi-Boilerplate/README.md

 - Docker

 ## Features
+Built with TypeScript for type safety and enhanced developer experience.
+Utilizes Express.js for robust and scalable routing.
+Implements Swagger for clear and interactive API documentation.
+Adheres to Clean Architecture principles for modularity and testability.

+## Other features
 - Provide TS configuration
 - Provide examples for Rest GET Api
 - Provide http route to autenticate user and generate valid token